sitedata/checklyhq.com/site/content/docs/headless-recorder/roadmap.md

 ---

 We created Headless Recorder (formerly know as Puppeteer Recorder) as a cool Sunday afternoon side project while working on Checkly.
 The project is now at
-20k+ users and 8K GitHub stars!
-Things were a little quite around the project, but that's going to change.
+20k+ users and 10K GitHub stars!
+Things were a little quiet around the project, but that's going to change.

 Checkly is growing and we want to double down on making Headless Recorder the most awesome 100% open source E2E test recorder on the planet.
 To be 100% transparent, we want to do this because: